 A sales process is a series of phases or steps which a prospect goes through, before becoming a customer.
-If you have been selling for a while now but don’t have any agreed-upon sales process, there is still one implicitly in place; it’s just not standardised and/or visible to you.
+If you have been selling for a while now but don’t have an agreed-upon sales process, there is still one implicitly in place; it’s just not standardised and/or visible to you.
 A properly laid-out sales system provides your sales team with a concrete set of steps to follow whenever they approach a prospect and this helps them in closing more deals.
-Vantage Point Performance and the Sales Management Association conducted research which revealed that companies with formally documented sales processes observed 18% revenue growth compared to their counterparts with no such procedures.
+Vantage Point Performance and the Sales Management Association conducted research that revealed that companies with formally documented sales processes observed 18% revenue growth compared to their counterparts with no such procedures.
 With that said, creating a standardised sales cycle with definite sales process steps can be tough because different team members can have different opinions and there can be plenty of diagrams and figures to consider and client behaviours to incorporate.
 In addition to this, a reusable sales process has to be reviewed periodically in order to maintain its relevance and effectiveness.
 Some of the factors that inhibit the building and sustenance of a sales cycle can be:

 - Changing customer behaviour and needs.